descarteslabs/DL-COVID-19/scripts/README.md

 ### Arguments:

 `--location` : A list of administrative units to plot.
 Can be a list of counties, states, or mixture of both.
 Case insensitive.
-Default is a list of six states: California, Texas, New York, Illinois, Washington, Florida.
+Default is a list of six states: California, Texas, New York, Illinois, Washington, and Florida.

 `--category`: Type of administrative units.
 Options are "state", "county", "both", or "rank". "rank" is available if a state is specified as the location and will choose the counties with the highest mobility index in the state.
 Default is state.